 Yeah.

-So basically the staffer is sitting there and has essentially a monitor, but all the data is stored somewhere else, which is not in the Congress's possession, it's not in conformance with the rules.
+So basically, the staffer is sitting there and has essentially a monitor, but all the data is stored somewhere else, which is not in the Congress's possession.

-You think that when someone's staff has done something bad, you condemn it, you forcefully condemn it and you move on, but these guys have really downplayed it in their own that they have copies of their emails.
+You think that when someone's staff has done something bad, you condemn it, you forcefully condemn it, and you move on.

 That is very strange.

-Well, it's not strange that the Democrats wouldn't condemn it because these guys have copies of their emails, but it is interesting that Republican leadership has chosen just to keep this downplayed.
+Well, it's not strange that the Democrats wouldn't condemn it because these guys have copies of their emails.

-Uh just from my experience, if this had been Republicans that had Hired Pakistanis who uh came in and got paid, and they were um charged with the kind of things that have been charged or alleged here and under investigation now.
+Just from my experience, if this had been Republicans that had hired Pakistanis who came in and got paid, and they were charged with the kind of things that have been charged or alleged here and under investigation now, I think they'd be having press conferences every week talking about how outrageous this is,

-But uh the response has been, well, but the people that are on the intelligence committee and on Homeland Security, uh, they weren't accessing that information through uh their regular email that was all protected and and that hasn't been compromised.
+But the response has been: well, but the people that are on the intelligence committee and on Homeland Security, they weren't accessing that information through their regular email.

 I mean, there's just all kinds of questions that get raised.

-And DNC employees didn't even have that when they needed to get on to her iPad.
+And DNC employees didn't even have that when they needed to get onto her iPad.

-They said we got to call Imran.
+They said we ought to call Imran.

-Uh he was like her right-hand man for technology issues.
+He was like her right-hand man for technology issues.

 But he did have access to that.

-That's uh that's pretty compelling.
+That's pretty compelling.

 Wow.